Are you ready?

 I, for example, always set higher sales targets in our sales plan, than I allocate in our budgeted P&L and my FD only sees the budget, whereas the sales team only need be focused on their sales targets.

-What would the impact be on numbers if sales dip, manufacturing is delayed, stock’s damaged or there is a change in the team (somebody leaves unexpectedly).
+What would the impact be on numbers if sales dip, manufacturing is delayed, the stock’s damaged or there is a change in the team (somebody leaves unexpectedly).
 Could your business cope?
 A buffer will give you some leeway in case it’s needed.

 As your business grows the needs of your team will also change, not least your own leadership skills.